sandy1k07/Choose-N-Pick/Readme.md

 ### 🛠️ Admin Features
 - Add new products with images and details (stored in **Cloudinary**)
-- View and manage all products with stock toggle (In Stock / Out of Stock)
+- View and manage all products with stock count manage feature
 - Monitor all orders and payment statuses

 ---